sentinel-official/sentinel-js-sdk/README.md

 The repository provide currently a `nodejs script` example and a `keplr` one (based on: https://tutorials.cosmos.network/tutorials/7-cosmjs/4-with-keplr.html).

-If you want to use a local version of sdk (for testing purpose) you had to compile the src folder into dist and then link the package with npm.
+If you want to use a local version of sdk (for testing purpose) you have to compile the src folder into dist and then link the package with npm.
 ```bash
 npm run build
 npm link